dokester/BayesicFitting/docs/Dimensions.md

 does not make much difference.
 At dimension 10 the lines start to diverge.
 When the avoidance zone is zero, all NS-calculated evidences are too low, meaning that we have oversampled the outskirts of the allowed space in the evidence integral.
-For &alpha;s &gt; 0, we see a split in the pertubance behaviour.
+For &alpha; &gt; 0, we see a split in the pertubance behaviour.
 For w is 0 or 0.1, the NS-evidences go up, meaning that we sampled too much of the central regions of allowed space.
 The other values of w, are better, although the higher